Get

 6. Lysosomal Storage Diseases (Gangliosidosis)

-Lysosomal storage diseases describe several diseases that affect the production of necessary metabolic enzymes that your dog needs for normal body function.
-Although several lysosomal storage diseases can affect dogs, one that is especially common in Portuguese Water Dogs is gangliosidosis.
-This causes a lack of the enzymes in charge of breaking down molecules on the brain’s surface and the surfaces of your dog’s neural cells.
+Lysosomal storage diseases describe a group of disorders that affect the production of necessary metabolic enzymes that your dog needs for normal body function.
+Portuguese Water Dogs can be affected by one called gangliosidosis.
+This causes a lack of enzymes in charge of breaking down molecules on the brain’s surface and the surfaces of your dog’s neural cells.

 Common signs of this disease in dogs may include: